meduardaeneves/meduardaeneves.github.io/files/game_data/cross_street_app/README.md

   <img src="files/cross_street_playing.png" width="300">
 </p>

-This is a Cross the Street Game App.
-Your goal is to move the turtle using the keyboard arrows in order to reach the other side of the road, avoiding the obstacles.
+<p>This is a Cross the Street Game App.
+Your goal is to move the turtle using the keyboard arrows in order to reach the other side of the road, avoiding the obstacles.</p>
-  - Each time you succeed, you gain a point and the turtle goes back to the start point so you can try again but with faster obstacles.
-  - The game ends once you bump into any obstacle.

-To play the game you can download the .exe file (located in "files" folder) or download all the python files in this repository and execute it in your personal code editor.

-<p>This is a turtle racing app.
-Your goal is to choose a colour of turtle and root for it to win.</p>

 <p>To play the game you can download the .exe file (located in "files" folder) or download all the python files in this repository and execute it in your personal code editor.</p>